georgiee/coding-for-kids/slides.md

 ^ Scratch can be used as an application and online in the web browser through flash.

-^ Scratch 3.0 is in development and will be based on HTML5.
+^ Scratch 3.0 is in active development, based on HTML5 and will be released this August.

 ![](images/03-how/scratch/scratch-logo.jpg)